Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 ![Target Systems](screenshots/5-target-systems.PNG)

-The analysis indicates that the attacker primarily targeted:
+The attacker primarily targeted:

 * **192.168.229.101**

-This suggests a focused attack rather than random scanning across multiple systems.
+This indicates a focused attack rather than broad, random scanning.

 ---